MindaugasBernatavicius/moneytransferapp-revolut/README.md

 2. There are no detailed requirements, use common sense.
 3. Please put your work on github or bitbucket.

+## Launching

+## Testing

 ## Implementation details

 The following tools were used:
 - Spark microframework with Java - far handling HTTP level.
 - Junit5 - test running tests mechanisms and assertions.
 - Gson - object serialization and deserialization from to JSON.
+- Slf4j-simple - logging provider w/ java.util.logging implementation.
+- Dependency injection was handled manually - no framework, bu Guice would have been the choice.
+- Data stored in-memory, primitive collections (explicit choice) - jOOQ or JDBI would have been the choice otherwise.

 The following project structure was chosen:
 ```